KellerJordan/modded-nanogpt/README.md

 ### Speedrun rules

 1. Must not modify the train or validation data pipelines.
-(Except to change batch size & seqlen.
-I.e., just don't change the order of the tokens.)
+(Except to change batch size, seqlen, attention structure etc. I.e., just don't change the order of the tokens.)
 2. Must use ≤ 124M active parameters per token.
 (So MoE is OK, and the untied embedding matrix only contributes hidden_dim active params.)
 3. Must attain ≤ 3.28 val loss.
 (A tasteful number would be 3.278, so that the gap exceeds the inter-run variance.)